 -Hotel Mauna Kea Beach (this is one of our favorite beaches on the Big Island).

-The Hale Koa Hotel on Waikiki Beach is a great place to stay if you or a loved one is in the United States military.
+The Hale Koa Hotel on Waikiki Beach is a great place to stay if you or a loved one are in the United States armed forces.
 This relatively simple hotel is a "thank you" to service members by offering a prime location and convenient services at a fraction of the cost of nearby five-star establishments.
 Those in the armed forces who are interested in learning more about how they can affordably travel to Hawaii can do so by reading the information provided here.

 Home Swap in the Aloha State